-If you want to find good tenants, you have to effectively promote your rentals.
-There are three main ways to find prospective tenants: find them yourself, hire a real estate agent, or hire a property management firm.
-Each method offers a set of promotional options, with each harboring certain advantages and drawbacks.
+If you want to find good tenants, you have to promote your rentals effectively.
+There are three main ways to find prospective tenants: Find them yourself, hire a real estate agent, or hire a property management firm.
+Each method offers its own advantages and drawbacks.

-If you’re a new landlord who prefers the do-it-yourself route, then you’ll be personally responsible for locating suitable tenants.
+If you’re a new landlord who prefers the do-it-yourself (DIY) route, then you’ll be personally responsible for identifying suitable tenants.
 You’ll have to market your property, take inquiries by phone and email, show the property, and screen prospective renters to make your selection.

-The more you promote your available units, the greater the pool of applicants you’ll have from which you can make your tenant selection.
-There are seven solid ways for a DIY landlord to promote their rentals to find tenants.
+The more you promote your available units, the greater the pool of applicants from which you’ll have to choose.
+There are eight solid ways for a DIY landlord to promote rentals.

 1. Use ‘For Rent’ Signs